aramis-lab/clinicadl/docs/RandomSearch.md

 "n_fcblocks": 2
 ```
 `n_conv` is sampled independently for each convolutional block, leading to a different
-number of layers for each convolutional block, described in the `conv` dictionnary.
+number of layers for each convolutional block, described in the `conv` dictionary.
 The number of features in fully-connected layers is computed such as the ratio between
 each layer is equal (here 16128 / 180 ≈ 180 / 2).